 - To match the actual quantity of items in stock against the accounting records while adjusting differences

-- Inventory audits helps you to find out which items or products are over or under stocked
+- Inventory audits help you to find out which items or products are over or understocked

 - To reduce unnecessary investments in inventory

 - To compare actual physical counts and match them with business reports

 - Audits can help you help determine the effectiveness of your warehouse procedures and identify problems in your inventory management

 - To help reveal each failure owing to lack of security which results in loss, theft, or misappropriation.

 Inventory audits can be performed once a month, once a quarter, or once a year, depending on the quantity of your inventory.
 Some widely used inventory audit methods are; physical counting, spot-checking, and cycle counting.
-With an inventory management system, inventory audits can be done automatically.
+Of course, With an inventory management system, inventory audits can be done automatically.

 5. Optimize Your Supplier Management

 It will be difficult to optimize inventory management without improving supplier management.
-With simpler and consistent supplier management, you will be able to manage your inventory more efficiently.
+So with simpler and consistent supplier management, you will be able to manage your inventory more efficiently.

 Make sure you have good communication with your suppliers.
-Know the right time to order.
-Keep all the agreements between you and the suppliers well-documented.
+Therefore know is the right time to order.
+So keep all the agreements between you and the suppliers well-documented.

-With EQUIP Purchasing by HashMicro, you can save all your transactions and contracts with suppliers, schedule your orders, create and send blanket orders automatically, and even allow your suppliers to send their quotations through a supplier portal.
+With Purchasing software by HashMicro, you can save all your transactions and contracts with suppliers, schedule your orders, create and send blanket orders automatically, and even allow your suppliers to send their quotations through a supplier portal.
 So this system can also be integrated with Inventory Management System so that you will be able to optimize your inventory management entirely.

 For more information about HashMicro’s Inventory Management System, please visit our website and discuss directly with our software experts.